Yord/shargs/README.md

 +   You have fine-grained control over the documentation layout if you need that.
 +   You can write your own layout functions and combine them with existing ones.

-Its extensibility and inversion of control is what sets shargs apart from other command-line parsers.
+Shargs' extensibility and release of control to the developer sets it apart from other command-line parsers.

 ## Getting Started